Miltonly/Streets/Scott Boulevard

 Schools and catchment

-Public elementary students on Scott Boulevard draw to Chris Hadfield Public School, a five-minute drive, or Irma Coulson Public School, also five minutes away.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, a seven-minute drive.
-For secondary, public catchment falls to Elsie MacGill Secondary School, six minutes by car, while Catholic students attend Bishop P.F.
-Reding Catholic Secondary School, also seven minutes away.
-The proximity of multiple schools within a short drive makes this a practical stretch for families with children at different stages.
+Public elementary catchment draws to Chris Hadfield Public School and Irma Coulson Public School, both a five-minute drive from Scott Boulevard.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also roughly seven minutes away.
+Secondary students in the public board route to Elsie MacGill Secondary School, a six-minute drive; Catholic secondary students have Bishop P.F.
+Reding Catholic Secondary School within seven minutes.
+The proximity of multiple schools within a short drive makes this a street where school runs are manageable regardless of board preference.

 Who this street suits